Golden Prairie, Saskatchewan: Economy

-The village has a grain elevator with producer car loading facility, curling rink and restaurant.
+The village has a grain elevator with a producer car loading facility, curling rink, and a restaurant.
 It holds the seat to the Rural Municipality of Big Stick No. 141 office.

 Climate

 Golden Prairie experiences a semi-arid climate (Köppen climate classification BSk) with long, cold, dry winters and short but very warm summers.
 Precipitation is low, with an annual average of 341.5 mm, and is concentrated in the warmer months.